Reedsterz/ROP-Reconstructor/README.md

 # ROP-Reconstructor

-This repository contains the code for Dynamic Forensic Techniques forRebuilding Code Reuse Attacks Payload.
+This repository contains the code for Dynamic Forensic Techniques for Rebuilding Code Reuse Attacks Payload.

 For the full details, please refer to the following([paper](./paper.pdf)).